irmen/Pyro4/docs/source/servercode.rst

 Remember that you must set the ``REQUIRE_EXPOSE`` config item to ``True`` to let all this have any effect!
-Also because it is not possible to decorate attributes on a class, it is required to provide a @property for them and decorate that with @exposed, if you want to provide a remotely accessible attribute.
+Also because it is not possible to decorate attributes on a class, it is required to provide a @property for them and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.

 Here's a piece of example code that shows how a partially exposed Pyro class may look like::